 Mock Interview Program

 During the Fall, our office conducts a mock interview program with local practicing attorneys.
-These interviews will be videotaped, so that students can view themselves and be critiqued by the interviewer or Career Development Directors.
+These interviews will be videotaped, so that students can view themselves and be critiqued by the interviewer or Career Development Office.
 It is an excellent opportunity for students to hone in on their interview skills.

 On Campus Interviews and Resume Collections

 During Spring and Fall, employers are invited to participate in our on campus interview program where students may apply and interview for summer clerk positions in the private and public sector.
-If employers are unable to come on campus, they are invited to participate in our resume collect program where resumes are collected by our office and sent to the employer.
+If employers are unable to come on campus, they are invited to participate in our Resume Collect program where resumes are collected by our office and sent to the employer.

 ABA accredited law schools frequently offer reciprocal use of their Career Development Office.
 Our office does offer reciprocity.
 In turn, we also seek reciprocity on behalf of our graduates who will be moving outside of Georgia.

-Resume and Cover Letter Review
+CLAS PROGRAM: Resume and Cover Letter Review

-Throughout the year, our office invites local attorneys to speak to our students on a variety of topics to assist their job search.
+Throughout the year, our office invites local attorneys to speak to our students on a variety of topics to assist with their job search.
 These seminars provide invaluable advice and also provide worthwhile networking opportunities.

 Atlanta’s John Marshall Law School does not discriminate on the basis of race, gender identity, gender expression, color, religion, national origin, sex, age, handicap or disability, or sexual orientation.
 The policy of the Association of American Law Schools, required of all AALS-accredited law schools, reinforces our long-standing practice.
-Accordingly, John Marshall Law School’s placement services are expressly limited to employers willing to have their request for placement services, including posting notices, considered as an assurance of the employer’s agreement to consider John Marshall’s students without discrimination on the stated bases.
-In addition, the Law School requests that employers using our placement services also not discriminate on the basis of any other factor unrelated to an individual’s capacity to perform lawyering tasks.
+Accordingly, Atlanta’s John Marshall Law School’s placement services are expressly limited to employers willing to have their request for placement services, including posting notices, considered as an assurance of the employer’s agreement to consider John Marshall’s students without discrimination on the stated bases.
+In addition, the law school requests that employers using our placement services also not discriminate on the basis of any other factor unrelated to an individual’s capacity to perform lawyering tasks.